You are here

 email@example.com (518) 474-6846 Fax: (518) 473-2895

-My group has carried out a number of research projects to address important issues influencing atmospheric radiative balance and chemistry with the support of NSF.
+My group has carried out a number of research projects to address important issues driving atmospheric radiative balance and chemistry with the support of NSF.

-- Demonstrated the existence of water vapor near UV absorption in the 290-350 nm region.
-By coupling experimentally-determined water vapor cross section data with modeling of the solar flux at the ground using radiative transfer model, my group and a collaborator have shown that water vapor absorption in the 290-350 nm region can cause significant difference in solar flux at the ground.
+- Demonstrated for the first time the existence of water vapor near UV absorption in the 290-350 nm region.
+By coupling experimentally-determined water vapor near UV absorption cross section data with modeling of the solar flux at the ground using radiative transfer model, my group and a collaborator have shown that water vapor absorption in the 290-350 nm region can cause significant difference in the modeled solar flux at the ground level.

 - Investigated adsorbed water UV absorption from monolayer to multilayer, and to heterogeneous nucleation.
 Demonstrated the sensitivity and the feasibility of Brewster angle cavity ring-down technique in studying molecular adsorption on surfaces at different coverage levels and the heterogeneous nucleation on surfaces.